PseudoKnight/FinalScoreMC/README.md

-These are CommandHelper scripts, adding a variety of functionality, much of which is very specific to our server.
-For expediancy I hard-coded some things into the scripts, but some of it is flexible enough to be used elsewhere, especially if you make some minor modifications.
-Like some scripts have a basic world check for 'custom', which is our mini-game world.
+This repository consists mainly of CommandHelper scripts for the FinalScoreMC Minecraft server.
+It contains extensive custom functionality and games.

-Visit http://wiki.sk89q.com/wiki/CommandHelper for details on mscript.
+Visit http://methodscript.com for details on mscript.